Avianca Brasil: Avianca Brasil

 On 9 October 2009, Synergy announced that TACA Airlines and Avianca would merge.
-This merger increased OceanAir's feeder operations, already implemented with Avianca in São Paulo, to include TACA in São Paulo, Rio de Janeiro–Galeão International Airport, Santos Dumont Airport, Salgado Filho International Airport in Porto Alegre and Presidente Juscelino Kubitschek International Airport in Brasilia.
+This merger increased OceanAir's feeder operations, already implemented with Avianca in São Paulo, to include TACA in São Paulo, Rio de Janeiro–Galeão International Airport, Santos Dumont Airport, Salgado Filho International Airport in Porto Alegre and Presidente Juscelino Kubitschek International Airport in Brasília.

 On 26 March 2010, Germán Efromovich announced the rebranding of OceanAir as Avianca Brasil.
 However, OceanAir Linhas Aéreas remained as the legal name of the airline.
 This allowed the Synergy group to further align the operations of OceanAir and Avianca.
 The first aircraft with the new name started operations on 27 April 2010.
 The only notable differences between the aircraft of Avianca Colombia and those of Avianca Brasil are the latter's Brazilian registrations and a small Brazilian flag under their cockpit windows.

 On 10 November 2010, Star Alliance decided to accept AviancaTaca Holding to join the network as a member airline.
 However, Avianca Brasil was rejected at the time due to its outdated IT platforms and an objection by TAM Linhas Aéreas, which since left Star Alliance to join Oneworld after merging with LAN Airlines.
 Upon TAM's exit, Avianca Brasil officially joined Star Alliance on 22 July 2015 as an affiliate.

 On 11 October 2016, the airline took delivery of the first of 8 Airbus A320neos being leased from GECAS.
 Independent from Avianca, the airline increased its market share from 3% in 2009 to 14% in 2018, becoming Brazil's fourth-largest carrier.

 Bankruptcy

 On 10 December 2018, Avianca Brasil filed for bankruptcy protection, R$ 100 million (US$26 million) was owed to airports and bank debt grew by 50% in 2018, while United Airlines extended a loan of US$456 million to Avianca owner Synergy Group.
 Total debts amount to 493 million reais (US$127 million), whereas the first half of 2018 generated 175.6 million reais of losses.
 On 18 April 2019 Azul cancelled its offer to buy Avianca Brasil, but resubmitted the offer on 13 May.
-On 24 May 2019, ANAC suspended flights of Avianca Brasil, due security reasons.
+On 24 May 2019, ANAC suspended flights of Avianca Brasil, due to security reasons.
 On 24 June 2019, its suspension was officially written in the official Diary by Anac.
 On 10 July 2019, the auction generated US$147,32 million or R$555,3 million from Gol Linhas Aéreas Inteligentes and LATAM Brasil, if valid, however the debts are R$2.7 billion.

 On 20 August 2019, Star Alliance announced Avianca Brasil's exit from the alliance from 1 September 2019.
 The departure, however, didn't affect Avianca's membership.

 On 14 July 2020, Avianca Brasil filed for bankruptcy in court.